defenseunicorns/compliance-auditor/docs/cli-commands/lula_generate_profile.md

 ### Options

 ```
+  -a, --all                  Include all controls from the source catalog/profile
   -e, --exclude strings      comma delimited list of controls to exclude from the source catalog/profile
   -h, --help                 help for profile
   -i, --include strings      comma delimited list of controls to include from the source catalog/profile